 My emphasis in teaching is building proper technique without pain, as well as musicianship.
-I have been invited as a guest speaker to give a lecture on performance injury prevention at summer festivals.
+I have been invited as a guest speaker to give a lecture on performance injury prevention at music teachers associations and summer festivals.

 “Rie is a wonderful and enthusiastic teacher who shows a passion for her students.”

 “Caring and supportive instructor with the ability to make the complex seem achievable for even beginners.”

 “Your teaching style, I felt, was exceptional, and really learned a lot from you!
 It is obvious how passionate you are about music, and that only fueled my passion more.
 Thank you!”

 “As someone who started with minimal experience in piano, I learned a lot about proper technique and now have the tools to continue developing as a piano player and musician.”

 “Thank you Rie for being a fantastic teacher.
 I feel so much more confident in playing independently in just a few months!”

 “Rie was the most exciting teacher I’ve ever had.
 She pushed me beyond what I thought was possible.
 Organization and volumes of information was a delight.
 She always had a smile on her face.
 I’m not sure if she ever had a bad day!
 Thank you!”

 “Thank you for a great semester, Rie.
 Your high spirit in classes always inspires me to practice harder.
 I really learned a lot in this class and I cannot believe how much I’ve improved through the class.”